hlingchen95/indeed_web_scraper/README.md

 # Indicator_Percentage_Calculator.py

 This program appends indicator column that checks whether or not certain analytic tools, such as SAS, Excel, Python, SQL, R, etc., are job requirement.
-This program outputs its result to .pkl file where its file name is current date_with_indicator.
-Besides this function, it also calculates appearence frequency percentage of each tool as return.
+This program outputs its result to .pkl file where its file name is "current date_with_indicator".
+Besides this function, it also calculates appearence frequency percentage for each tool in job description as return.